intel-mpx/intel-mpx.github.io/pages/performance.md

 ## Multithreading

 To evaluate the influence of multithreading, we measured and compared execution times of all benchmarks on 2 and 8 threads.
-The approach for enabling multithreading was different for different benchmark suites: for Phoenix it was enough to set a corresponding compilation flag; Parsec required an alternative version of the source code (supplied with the suite).
+The approach for enabling multithreading was different for different benchmark suites: for Phoenix it was enough to set a corresponding compilation flag; PARSEC required an alternative version of the source code (supplied with the suite).
 SPEC does not have a multithreaded version at all.
 Moreover, both SoftBound and SafeCode are not stable in multithreaded environments and therefore were excluded from measurements.